EmeSet7/digital-garden/docs/index.md

 also, table testing:

-##table

 First Header | Second Header | Third Header :----------- |:-------------:| -----------:
 Left         | Center        | Right
 Left         | Center        | Right

-##paragraph?

-also wabt some new line stuff-
-like this?
-dont know.
-yes😎